lizhanmit/learning-notes/hive-note/hive-note.md

 ![hive2-architecture.png](img/hive2-architecture.png)

-hiveserver2 has an enhanced server designed for multiple client concurrency and improved authentication.
+Hiveserver2 has an enhanced server designed for multiple client concurrency and improved authentication.

+It provides better support for open API clients such as JDBC and ODBC.

 **Recommend** using `beeline` as the major Hive CLI instead of the `hive` command.